- Who It Is For

 And if you’re concerned about the sound the bike would make for when you’re waking up early in the morning with the last thing that you’d want to do is to wake everyone in the house, you’re covered.
 The ME-709’s resistance is magnetic, that means it doesn’t involve mechanical brakes known to make awful noises that could very well wake the dead.
 The magnetic brakes allow the bike to operate silently and smoothly to keep the peace in the house from being disturbed.

-The pedals themselves have straps to prevent your feet from slipping off while you’re furiously pedalling.
+The pedals themselves have straps to prevent your feet from slipping off while you’re furiously pedaling.
 Their placement somewhat below your seat is optimised so that your body won’t have to stress itself way too much in order to get the wheel spinning.

-While you’re cycling, you certainly won’t have the mind to count how many revolutions or how far you’ve actually gotten while you’re pedalling.
+While you’re cycling, you certainly won’t have the mind to count how many revolutions or how far you’ve actually gotten while you’re pedaling.
 The ME-709’s computer and LCD display would be the one responsible to track your training’s progress from time, distance, burned calorie, speed, … In short, anything that you would want to know to keep track of your personal training plan.
-The computer itself is also ran by AA batteries – which can be bought virtually anywhere in the world at a dirt cheap cost and replaced in a few seconds top.
+The computer itself is also run by AA batteries – which can be bought virtually anywhere in the world at a dirt cheap cost and replaced in a few seconds top.

 The entire bike itself weighs only at roughly 55 pounds in total.
-Construction from lightweight materials and minimised design makes it dramatically lighter than the standard for a bulky indoor biking machine.
+Construction of lightweight materials and minimised design makes it dramatically lighter than the standard for a bulky indoor biking machine.
 Coupling with the wheels at the base of the bike itself, you can easily move it across the house to any good spot of your choosing without much problems at all in the process.

 The assembly process of the bike is simple that even if you have troubles with Lego sets you would be able to handle just fine and frustration-free.
 Just read the instructions, though.

 On the bureaucratic side of thing, the machine is cheap for what it offered.
 The retail price is around $170 and coming along with the price tag is a 2 years warranty, which is much longer than most of the manufacturers in the market offer.
-That only speaks how Marcy is very confident of its brainchild and how much they are willing to carter to your needs as customers.
+That only speaks how Marcy is very confident of its brainchild and how much they are willing to cater to your needs as customers.

 What we like